TechiePavitra/webdevelopment-learning-repo/README.md

 The purpose of this project is to document my learning progress and improve my understanding of how these core technologies work together to build websites.

+Special thanks to **CodeWithHarry!** for Sigma Web Development Course